Are Flying Squirrels And Sugar Gliders The Same

 Both flying squirrels and sugar gliders are nocturnal creatures, meaning they are most active during the night.
 This nocturnal behavior helps them avoid predators and take advantage of the cover of darkness to find food and explore their surroundings.

-See also Are Sugar Gliders Mammals
+See also Are Pet Sugar Gliders Allowed In Uk

 Similar Diets